- [Total: 10 Average: 3.1]

 - Cast: Matt Damon, Brendan Gleeson, Greg Kinnear, Amy Ryan

 |Budget: $130 million||Financed by: Working Title; Relativity; Antena 3|

 |Domestic Gross: $35,053,660||Overseas Gross: $59,828,889|

 Green Zone went into production with a budget originally under $50 million with financing from Working Title, (which is owned by Universal) and Relativity Media.
 Spanish broadcaster Antena 3 also contributed 10% of the budget when the pic was being organized for $50 million.
-Green Zone was a troubled production that saw multiple reshoots balloon the original under $50 million budget upwards of $130 million.
+Green Zone was a troubled production that saw multiple reshoots balloon the original under $50 million budget upwards of $130 million — and it ended as one of the biggest flops on record.
 The picture was based off the acclaimed book Imperial Life in the Emerald City: Inside Iraq’s Green Zone and the prestige project was greenlit to keep Paul Greengrass in the Universal fold so he could follow this up with another Bourne movie.

 Universal first planned on releasing Green Zone in late fall of 2009 as a possible awards contender, but the final product was not awards material and it was moved to March 12, 2010.
 With a reductive take on the Iraq invasion, that reshoots turned into an action film, Green Zone would find itself in a commercial dead zone.
 Most movies about the Iraq war were ignored at the box office and mixed reviews certainly did not help.
 It bowed against She’s Out of My League, Remember Me and Our Family Wedding.